vxern/file_size/README.md

 ); // Gbit
 ```

-By default, `fileSizeToString()` uses a simple strategy to format the quantity.
+By default, `fileSizeToString()` uses a simple strategy to format the quantity (`quantityDisplayMode: const SimpleDisplayMode()`).
 You may specify otherwise by passing a different value to `quantityDisplayMode`:

 ```dart
 fileSizeToString(1); // 1 B